ngws-knu/ngws-knu.github.io/content/publications.md

 - **A Study on Security Vulnerability Analysis and Attack Practice of GraphQL API**
    Dongyoon Lee, Jihwan Park, Yeonwoo Sea, Hyunjoong Kim, Jiyeon Lee
-   To appear in *The Transactions of the Korea Information Processing Society*, July 2026.
+   *The Transactions of the Korea Information Processing Society*, Vol.15, No.7, pp.628-635, July 2026.

 - **A Study on the Development and Application of an Integrated External Risk Assessment System Specialized for the Financial Domain**
    Wongi Lee, Jeongsoo Jang, Jinho Choi, Jinling Wang, Jihwan Park, Yeonwoo Sea, Jiyeon Lee, Dongkyun Kim